istmobiome/istmobiome-web/content/project/betancur-r-fish-tree/index.md

 weight: 20
 ---

+{{% toc %}}

+My goal here is to extend the functionality of the phylogeny of bony fishes by [Betancur-R et. al., (2017)](https://link.springer.com/article/10.1186/s12862-017-0958-3) by using [anvi'o](http://merenlab.org/software/anvio/) and metadta scraped from [FishBase](https://www.fishbase.se/search.php) to create an interactive phylogeny.
+I am *not a fish biologist* and my hope

+## Background

-As part of an analysis for [another project](project/projectdigest/), I needed a phylogenetic tree of five fish species.
-To construct the tree I also needed an appropriate out group but given that I know little about fish, I wasn't sure which species would be most appropriate.
+As part of an analysis for [another project](https://istmobiome.rbind.io/project/projectdigest/), I needed to create a phylogenetic tree of five fish species.
+To construct the tree I also needed an appropriate out group, but given that I know little about fish, I wasn't sure which species would be most appropriate.
 My search for an out group lead to [DeepFin](https://sites.google.com/site/guilleorti/) and the amazing paper by [Betancur-R et. al., (2017)](https://link.springer.com/article/10.1186/s12862-017-0958-3) about the phylogenetic classification of bony fishes.

 Anyway, I used the tree from the paper to choose Gerreidae as the out group for the analysis.
-Then, just for the fun of it, I decided to make my own interactive representation of the Betancur-R et. al., tree.
-How I did this and what the tree looks like is the subject of this post.
+Just for the fun of it, I decided to make my own interactive representation of the Betancur-R tree using [anvi'o](http://merenlab.org/software/anvio/).
+Anvi'o *is an open-source, community-driven analysis and visualization platform for ‘omics data.* One of the best aspects of anvi'o is it's interactive interface, which is amazing for data exploration---including phylogenetic trees.
+Another strength of the interface is that you can overlay all types of metadata.
+I decided to capitilize on this functionality and gathered as metadata as I could for each species.
+For this part I used the R package [`rvest`](https://rvest.tidyverse.org/) to scrape species pages on [FishBase](https://www.fishbase.se/search.php) for metadata.

+How I did all of this is the subject of this post.

 <br/>

-{{% alert synopsis %}}
+{{% callout synopsis %}}

 Workflow overview
 <hr>
-1) Retrieve Betancur-R tree data.
-Modify the data to be compatible with anvi'o. <br/>
+1) Get the Betancur-R tree data.  <br/>
+2) Modify the data to be compatible with anvi'o. <br/>
-2) Scrape FishBase for metadata.  <br/>
+3) Scrape FishBase for metadata using rvest in R.  <br/>
-3) Curate metadata.  <br/>
+4) Curate metadata.
+Some manual manipulation required.  <br/>
+5) Build anvi'o profile data base.  <br/>

-{{% /alert %}}
+{{% /callout %}}

 <hr/>

-# Modifying the Betancur-R Data
+## The Betancur-R Fish Phylogeny Data

 The Betancur-R bony fish phylogeny from the paper is the 4th version (the original dates back to 2013) and contains 1992 species encompassing 72 orders and 410 families.
 Wow.
-At the time of publication this tree encompassed roughly 80% of recognized bony fish families.
-The study uses molecular and genomic data to base classification on inferred phylogenies.
+The tree has representatives from roughly 80% of recognized bony fish families.
+The study used molecular and genomic data to base classification on inferred phylogenies.
 From the abstract the author states:

 *The first explicit phylogenetic classification of bony fishes was published in 2013, based on a comprehensive molecular phylogeny (www.deepfin.org).
 We here update the first version of that classification by incorporating the most recent phylogenetic results.*

 The authors provide many files with the paper but for the purposes of this visualization I used two files from the [Supplementary material](https://link.springer.com/article/10.1186/s12862-017-0958-3#SupplementaryMaterial), specifically **Additional file 2** ([complete tree in newick format](https://static-content.springer.com/esm/art%3A10.1186%2Fs12862-017-0958-3/MediaObjects/12862_2017_958_MOESM2_ESM.tre)) and **Additional file 4** (Table S1. spreadsheet with full classification).

 I first modified the tree file slightly---in the original file, the Family name was used as a prefix for each species.
 I removed the Family names from all leaves.
 To do this you could of course use the command line but I prefer using the [BBEdit](http://www.barebones.com/products/bbedit/index.html) text editor because it allows grep pattern matching and I can see what is being replaced before I do anything.
-The free version of BBEdit has this functionality but if you like the software I recommend purchacing a lisence.
+Plus for some reason I still absolutely terrible at using the command line for find and replace functions.
+So there's that too.
+The free version of BBEdit has this functionality but if you like the software I recommend purchacing a one-time lisence.
 Anyway, this simple regular expression will relace all the Family names in the tree.

 `[A-Z]\w+ae_`

-Basically, the command says look for a capital letter (`[A-Z]`), followed by any word character (`\w`) any number of times (`+`), then the letters `ae`, and finally an underscore (`_`).
+Basically, the command says look for a single capital letter (`[A-Z]`), followed by any word character (`\w`) any number of times (`+`), then the letters `ae`, and finally an underscore (`_`).
 The `ae` is important because all of the Family names end in `ae`.

-ADD DETAILS ABOUT Additional file 4

-# Scraping FishBase
+## Scraping FishBase

 The next step was to collect metadata about each fish to include in the visualization.
 [FishBase](https://www.fishbase.se/search.php) is a huge online data base and as of this writing had information on over 34,000 fish species.
 Here is an example page about [*Herichthys minckleyi* ](https://www.fishbase.se/summary/Herichthys-minckleyi.html) or Minkley's cichlid, a freshwater fish endemic to Cuatro Cienegas, Mexico.
 There is a lot of metadata on these pages but I was specifically interested in the following pieces:

 1) the scientific and common names.
 2) the Environment metadata.